tobiscode/csi/README.md

-# csi
-Classic Slip Inversion
+# Classic Slip Inversion

-For a manual, installation instructions and some examples, please visit: http://www.geologie.ens.fr/~jolivet/csi
+For a manual, installation instructions and some examples, please visit: <https://www.geologie.ens.fr/~jolivet/csi>.